 The Rule of Law

+Alongside rules and laws, we promote freedom of choice and the right to respectfully express views and beliefs.
 Pupils are actively encouraged to make choices at our school, knowing that they are in a safe and supportive environment.
 As a school we provide boundaries for our pupils to make choices safely, through a planned curriculum.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-Safety and PSHE lessons.
-Pupils are given the freedom to make choices, e.g. signing up for extracurricular clubs and choosing the level of challenge in some lessons.
+Safeguarding is embedded within all aspects of school life therefore, within the realms of individual liberty and exercising their rights and personal freedoms, children are also taught the importance of keeping themselves safe.
+This includes personal safety and e-safety.
+Pupils are given the freedom to make choices, e.g. signing up for extracurricular clubs and choosing the level of challenge or how to present their work in some lessons.

 Pupils learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect and we work together to help one another.